firebase/firebase-ios-sdk/README.md

 ```
 Then select a scheme and press Command-u to build a component and run its unit tests.

+To run integration tests, replace the GoogleServices-Info.plist file in the corresponding
+test app with a valid configuration obtained from [https://console.firebase.google.com](https://console.firebase.google.com).

 ## Firebase Auth

 If you're doing specific Firebase Auth development, see